 You can even try your luck first thing in the morning of the trip, and if you catch us before we seal the catering cooler boxes (just after 08h00) you can still jump onto the whitewater rafting departure for that day.

 Our office is open 7 days a week 08h00 to 17h00… and if you can’t reach us during those hours we have an after hours mobile number +268 76020261 for last-minute bookings.
 Just don’t call us in a drunken stupor at 02h00 in the morning… ‘cos its not a 24hr call centre and you’re likely to get some choice words for your lack of consideration.
 Maybe send an SMS or a WhatsApp message instead.

 Can we book whitewater rafting online?

 Yebo-yes!
 We’d love you to book whitewater rafting with Swazi Trails online… it’s so much easier and tidier.
 All the admin is then out of the way in advance, you don’t have to carry cash or a credit card with you… and the trip can kick-off straight-away.

 Our online booking site also has all the info you need: times, directions, policies and options for payment from credit card to EFT, bank transfer and PayPal.

 What grade is the river?

-Most times of the year the river can be considered a grade III, although when it is full it is certainly grade IV, with grade V and VI sections being avoided.
+Most times of the year the Great Usutu River can be considered a grade III whitewater, although when it is full it is certainly grade IV, with grade V and VI whitewater sections which need to be avoided.